SFDO-Community-Sprints/npc-best-practices/docs/grantmaking/Considerations.md

 ## Trial Orgs vs. Your Purchased Grantmaking Org

-* What gets shown during demos and what settings and customizations exist when you start a trial org is not what is available in your new org out-of-the-box when you actually get provisioned one by your AE.
-* This means that customizations you saw during a demo is not standard functionality, and functionality will require customization (preferably by working with a consultant partner) to function in the way you run your grants processes.
+What gets shown during demos will differ from what settings and customizations exist when you start a trial org as well as what is configured in your new org out-of-the-box when you actually get provisioned one by your AE.
+This means that customizations you saw during a demo may not standard functionality, and functionality will require customization (preferably by working with a consultant partner) to function in the way you run your grants processes.

 ## Tracking Data with AFNP Grantmaking